UPDATED NOVEMBER 28, 2022

 Step 4: Request an Appointment with the Ministry

 You can go to any of the ministry offices in Ecuador to submit your application, but some have longer waits than others.
-Cuenca is one of the busiest offices in Ecuador so it can take 3 to 4 months just to get an appointment date to submit your application.
+Your visa agent will know which office is best at the time.

 Step 5: Fill Out and Notarize the Visa Application Form

 The visa application form is in Spanish and must be filled out in Spanish.
 Once it’s filled out, you’ll need to go to a notary to have it notarized.
 You need to sign the application in front of the notary after showing him or her your identification.

 Once you have your completed visa application form and all the other required documentation with apostilles as needed, go to the ministry office on the date of your appointment to submit your application.
 You’ll need your passport as identification.

 This process is different if your visa will be issued in your home country.
 Your visa agent will help with that process.

 We submitted my Ecuador temporary resident visa application at the end of October when we first arrived in Ecuador, but didn’t receive it until the end of January.
 It took 3 months to get approved and printed.

 Due to the constantly changing laws and delays when we applied for our temporary resident visas, we were here in Ecuador for several months beyond our 3-month tourist visa without our temporary resident visa.
 Since the application was in-process, we technically weren’t illegal aliens, but it sure felt like we were!
 Thankfully we didn’t need to leave the country during that small window or it might have been difficult to get back in.

 Step 8: Get Your Visa from the Ministry